redkite-labs/redkitecms-docs/book/add-custom-block.rst

     - If it spans the parent's full width
     - If it is disabled

 The best way to manage a content like this, is to define it in a json format.
-AlphaLemon CMS provides the  **AlBlockManagerJsonBlock** class that inherits from AlBlockManager to manage this kind of contents.
+RedKite CMS provides the  **AlBlockManagerJsonBlock** class that inherits from AlBlockManager to manage this kind of contents.